 Iron deficiency is the one of the most prevalent nutritional deficiencies in the world and affects mainly pregnant mothers and young children.
 Numerous studies have found that mothers who have low iron levels during pregnancy, have a higher risk of giving birth to a child that develops cognitive impairments like autism, attention deficit syndrome, and learning disabilities.
 While the link between gestational iron deficiency (GID) and cognitive impairment in offspring is well establish, the mechanisms by which this occurs remain unknown.

-Margot Mayer-Proschel, Ph.D., an associate professor in the University of Rochester Medical Center (URMC) Department of Biomedical Genetics and the Del Monte Institute for Neuroscience, has established animal models of GID and was the first to pinpoint the critical periods of gestation during which the developing central nervous system is most vulnerable to GID.
+Margot Mayer-Proschel, Ph.D., an associate professor in the University of Rochester Medical Center (URMC) Department of Biomedical Genetics, has established animal models of GID and was the first to pinpoint the critical periods of gestation during which the developing central nervous system is most vulnerable to GID.
 Her laboratory recently demonstrated that nerve cells in the brains of animals born to iron deficient mice behave abnormally to excitatory brain stimuli and has shown that functional impairments cannot be restored by iron supplements later in life.

 A new $2 million grant from the National Institute of Child Health & Human Development will build upon this pioneering work to understand more precisely the cellular mechanisms that cause iron deficiency to impair brain development.
 The new research will focus on specific sets of inhibitory neurons that, while small in number, play an important role in balancing the excitatory and inhibitory outputs that govern normal brain function.
 Preliminary work from Mayer-Proschel’s lab suggests that GID may trigger and overproduction in this population of cells leading to the disruption of brain signaling.